Associate Director - Business Development

 The Ohio Valley Region consists of 3 divisions of teams.
 Based on the teams registered within the Ohio Valley Region last year, about 10-12% of teams were registered as National (Highly Competitive).
 Another 20-22% of teams are registered as American (Competitive).
 The majority of teams (roughly 66%) are registered as Regional (Recreational-Competitive).
 There is a misconception that Regional teams never travel and that National teams travel all over the country.
 In Ohio, we are lucky to have hundreds of tournament options within the area since this is one of USA Volleyball's biggest regions.
 This means travel can be fairly similar between the divisions.
 One noticeable difference between the schedules is the duration of the events.
-Most National events are 2-day events and some may be three or four.
+Most National events are 2-3 day events.
 Most American and Regional events are 1-day.

-As a club, we try to limit the distance of our travel within about two hours of travel time.
-Most American and Regional teams end the club season in May at the Ohio Valley Regional Championships in Columbus.
 Our National teams typically end the club season with a National Championship tournament.
-The biggest travel difference arises within our top teams when we go to Qualifiers--typically in March & early April--and the National Championships in late June.
-The National Championships for the 2017 season took place in Minneapolis (USAV) and Orlando (AAU/JVA) but will be in Detroit (USAV) for the 2018 season!
+The biggest travel difference arises within our top teams when we go to Qualifiers--typically in March & early April -- and the National Championships in late June.
 Due to the additional 6-7 weeks of training and the higher tournament entry fees for Qualifier and National Championship tournaments, you’ll notice a difference in the cost per player from Regional, American, and National teams.

-The fee for tryouts in $30.00, provided you are registered online by the Friday before your tryout weekend.
-Registrations after that time will cost $40.00 to cover additional processing costs.
+The fee for tryouts in $40.00, provided you are registered online by the Friday before your tryout weekend.
 You can register on-site but will be required to complete the digital registration as well.
 As such, we highly encourage you to register in advance.
 It really makes for a much smoother tryout for both the player and the club if you are pre-registered.

 If you are unsure as to whether you want to be considered for a travel team or a playing league, you must register and attend tryouts.
-Due to the popular demand of league play and the development such regular play offers, our Regional Travel Teams are 'hybrid teams' that participate in the in-house league play on Monday nights in January & February and then participate in a designated number of travel tournaments for the remainder of the season.
 We cannot consider players for travel teams if they have not attended tryouts.
 It is a good idea to attend tryouts if you have any question.

 Please arrive 30-45 minutes ahead of your tryout time to sign in (this is especially important if you have not pre-registered) and receive your tryout number.
 You will also hand in the USAV Medical Form and pay the tryout fee if you have not done so.
 Parents are welcome to stay in the Clubhouse during tryouts but are not allowed in the gym during the tryout process.

-Results will be posted online on the 'Tryout Results' page located under the 'Home' tab within 48 hours of your tryout.
+Results will be emailed to the email you provided for the tryout registration.
 There will be an option to accept or decline your offer.
 If you make a decision earlier, please have the courtesy to notify us immediately after making the decision.
 Often times there are players who are alternates and want to play for TVC and we cannot offer them until we know your decision.
 Our goal is to have nine or ten players on a team.

 TVC has always worked with the dual sport athletes (basketball and volleyball) and it is part of our culture and tradition to do so.
 Basketball players are excused from practice conflicts during their basketball season.
 We have a detailed attendance policy which is on our website and that should answer most of your questions.
 In a nutshell, players on National and American teams are permitted XX practice misses during the season.
 Regional and League players are permitted to miss XX.
 Missing a tournament is not permitted for any reason other than those indicated on the Attendance Policy.
 We will make accommodations for basketball players to practice with another team if their practice schedules conflicts with their basketball schedule.
 It is not ideal, but we do want to encourage those players to play for TVC.